asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 D --> E{Channel Bindings}
 ```

- Here is an example of how to use channel bindings in the AsyncAPI document to define protocol-specific configurations for a specific channel.
+ Here is an example of using channel bindings in the AsyncAPI document to define protocol-specific configurations for a specific channel.

 ```yml
 channels: